 Cereus Cactus

 Cereus is a genus consisting of tall, columnar cacti that belong to the family Cactaceae.
-The genus currently includes 29 accepted species, all native to the South Caribbean to South Tropical America.
+The genus currently includes 29 accepted species, all native to the South Caribbean to South Tropical America, growing on well-drained sandy or rocky soil.

 Taxonomy and Classification